awsdocs/amazon-athena-user-guide/doc_source/workgroups-create-update-delete.md

 If you delete a workgroup, its settings and per\-query data limit controls are deleted\.
 The workgroup\-wide data limit controls remain in CloudWatch, and you can delete them there if needed\.

 **Important**
 Before deleting a workgroup, ensure that its users also belong to other workgroups where they can continue to run queries\.
 If the users' IAM policies allowed them to run queries *only* in this workgroup, and you delete it, they no longer have permissions to run queries\.
-For more information, see [Example Policy for Running Queries in the Primary Workgroup](example-policies-workgroup.md#example4-run-in-primary-access)\.
+For more information, see [Example policy for running queries in the primary workgroup](example-policies-workgroup.md#example4-run-in-primary-access)\.

 **To delete a workgroup in the console**